 What are Oklahoma State University Institute of Technology's Tuition and Fees?

 What does it cost to attend Oklahoma State University Institute of Technology?
-Below we’ve mapped out the tuition and fees that will help you understand how much you will pay for Oklahoma State University Institute of Technology.
+Below we’ve mapped out the tuition, fees, and room and board that will help you understand how much you will pay for Oklahoma State University Institute of Technology.
 We’ve also included financial aid information to help you pay for college.
 If you’d like to get a personal estimated cost of attendance based on your situation, use our free cost calculator.

 What does it cost to attend Oklahoma State University Institute of Technology?